-The Museum of Street Culture will collect and present photographs, drawings, paintings, sculpture, historical artifacts, audio recordings, films, videos, ephemera and interactive media.
+The Museum of Street Culture collects and presents photographs, drawings, paintings, sculpture, historical artifacts, audio recordings, films, videos, ephemera and interactive media.
 Temporary exhibitions in Encore Park will involve guest curators and feature local artists and musicians alongside those who have received regional, national, and international recognition.

 Exhibitions On View